sdsc-complecs/linux-scheduler/README.md

 the most fundamental aspects of scheduling, including turning foreground processes into background ones and controlling their priority relative to the other processes running on your system.

+# Learning Goals

 # Prerequisite Knowledge and Skills

-# Learning Goals

-# Before You Begin
+# Requirements

 To complete the exercises covered in this tutorial, you will need access to a computer with either: